Stock Market Psychology 101: Learn, Thrive, and Profit

 Support and Resistance: The Market’s Psychological Boundaries

 Like any social system, the stock market is marked by invisible boundaries that shape its movement and behaviour.
 These boundaries, known as support and resistance levels, are the market’s psychological thresholds.
-They are shaped by the collective psychology of investors and play a crucial role in determining the trajectory of stock prices.
+They are shaped by investors’ collective psychology and play a crucial role in determining the trajectory of stock prices.

 Support is the price level at which a stock tends to stop falling, a point where the perceived value entices investors to start buying.
 It’s like a safety net that catches a falling stock, as the market believes the price is low enough to constitute a ‘good deal’.
 This buying pressure can halt the downward slide and potentially initiate an upward price movement.